-The hydraulic gradient between the surficial deposits and the upper bedrock aquifer(s) has been determined by subtracting the non-pumping water-level surface associated with all water wells completed in the upper bedrock aquifer(s) from the non-pumping water-level surface determined for all water wells in the surficial deposits.
+The hydraulic gradient between the surficial deposits and the upper bedrock aquifer(s) has been determined by subtracting the non-pumping water-level surface associated with all water wells completed in upper bedrock aquifer(s) from the non-pumping water-level surface determined for all water wells in the surficial deposits.
 The recharge classification on the map below includes those areas where the water level in the surficial deposits is more than five metres above the water level in the upper bedrock aquifer(s).
 The discharge areas are where the water level in the surficial deposits is more than five metres lower than the water level in the bedrock.
 When the water level in the surficial deposits is between five metres above and five metres below the water level in the bedrock, the area is classified as a transition.

-The adjacent map shows that, in more than 80% of the County, there is a downward hydraulic gradient from the surficial deposits toward the upper bedrock aquifer(s).
-Areas where there is an upward hydraulic gradient from the bedrock to the surficial deposits are mainly in the vicinity of lows in the bedrock surface.
+The adjacent map shows that in more than 90% of the County there is a downward hydraulic gradient, recharge to the upper bedrock aquifer(s).
+Areas where there is an upward hydraulic gradient, or discharge from the bedrock, are very few, and are mainly in the vicinity of lows in the bedrock surface.
 The remaining parts of the County are areas where there is a transition condition.